nnguyenk/BulletHell/README.md

 ✔️ Wrote methods for spawning bullets

 ## Room for improvements
-❌ Janky sprite animations
+❌ Janky sprite animations<br>
-❌ Lags at higher levels from more moving components (incrementing no. of bullets) ❌ Inaccurate hitboxes
+❌ Lags at higher levels from more moving components (incrementing no. of bullets)<br>
+❌ Inaccurate hitboxes